aarthivenkat/Advanced-BINF-Lab-CSE185/CSE185_Week2_LabNotebook.md

 #### Name: Aarthi Venkat
 #### Date: Apr 10 2018

 Your roommate has a virus with a profile closely matching A/Hong Kong/4801/2014 (H3N2).
 This flu strain was covered in this season vaccine.
 Thus, because I got my flu vaccine, I posit that a small portion of the virus population mutated and evolved while replicating inside my roommate.
-We perform a single-end sequencing run to analyze my roommate's sequence.
+We perform a single-end sequencing run to analyze the sequence of the virus in my roommate.

 ## 1. Inspecting the data from your roommate